kubernetes/website/content/en/docs/concepts/services-networking/ingress.md

 ### Resource Backends {#resource-backend}

-A _`Resource`_ backend is an ObjectRef to another Kubernetes resource within the same namespace of the Ingress object.
-A _`Resource`_ is a mutually exclusive setting with Service, and will fail validation if both are specified.
-A common usage for a _`Resource`_ backend is to ingress data to a object storage backend with static assets.
+A `Resource` backend is an ObjectRef to another Kubernetes resource within the same namespace of the Ingress object.
+A `Resource` is a mutually exclusive setting with Service, and will fail validation if both are specified.
+A common usage for a `Resource` backend is to ingress data to an object storage backend with static assets.

 {{< codenew file="service/networking/ingress-resource-backend.yaml" >}}